spardog/spardog.github.io/public/css/syntax/README.md

 # Updates and News

-No new news from the moment.
+No news for the moment.